louisriehl/lighthouse-web-notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

 To help you figure out how to use `hungry` and `availableTime` inside your function, try outputting their values to the Terminal as follows.

+Remember that when you fork and clone a gist, it creates its own repository and doesn't need to be initialized or cloned.

 ```javascript

 function whatToDoForLunch(hungry, availableTime) {